 Protection of existing façade

-The existing façade shall be protected during the construction works so as to ensure its ongoing stability and to avoid damage to the façade.
+The existing façade of the former Memorial Hall shall be protected during the construction works so as to ensure its ongoing stability and to avoid damage to the façade.

 Reason: To protect the existing façade during the building works.

+Compliance with Construction Site Environmental Management Plan

+At all times during construction, the provisions of the Construction Site Environmental Management Plan shall be complied with.

+Reason: To ensure that the Construction Site Environmental Management Plan is complied with during works.

 Part E – Before the issue of an Occupation Certificate